pandastrike/panda-confidential/API.md

   # Generate a key-pair suitable for signing for person A.
   A = {privateKey, publicKey} = await keyPair.encryption()

-  # Now you may sign a message for person B.
+  # Now you may sign a data for person B.
-  message = "Hello World!"
+  data = "Hello World!"
-  sign A, message
+  sign A, data
 ```